 Abstract.
-Consider a distribution $F$ with regularly varying tails of index $\alpha$.
-An estimation strategy for $\alpha$, exploiting the relation between the behavior of the tail at infinity and that of the characteristic function near the origin is proposed.
+Consider a distribution F with regularly varying tails of index α.
+An estimation strategy for α, exploiting the relation between the behavior of the tail at infinity and that of the characteristic function near the origin is proposed.
 A semi-parametric regression model does the job: a non-parametric component controls the bias and a parametric one produces the actual estimate.
 Implementation of the estimation strategy is quite simple as it can rely on standard software packages for generalized additive models.
 A generalized cross validation procedure is suggested in order to handle the bias-variance trade-off.
 The theoretical properties of the proposed procedure, consistency and asymptotic normality, are derived.
 Simulations show the excellent performance of this estimator in a wide range of cases.
 An application to data sets on city sizes, facing the debated issue of distinguishing Pareto-type tails from Log-normal tails, illustrates how the proposed method works in practice.

-Key words: heavy-tailed distributions, regular variation, empirical characteristic function, Zipf’s law.
+heavy-tailed distributions, regular variation, empirical characteristic function, Zipf’s law.

 Speaker: prof. Emanuele Taufer